jmeter-gradle-plugin/jmeter-gradle-plugin/README.md

 This is a gradle plugin that enables running JMeter tests.
-This repo is a hard-fork from [this now-dormant repo](https://github.com/kulya/jmeter-gradle-plugin).
-Development is still active, and stability is beta.
+This repo is based on [this now-dormant repo](https://github.com/kulya/jmeter-gradle-plugin), significant redevelopment has occured since version 0.5.0 Development is still active, and stability is beta.
 The repo is integrated with travis and bintray for auto-builds.

 Getting Started
 ===============